jawuanlewis/hangman-web-app/README.md

 # hangman-web-app

-Open [this link](https://hangman-web-app-466f2d94c639.herokuapp.com/) to access and play the game!
+Open <a href="https://hangman-web-app-466f2d94c639.herokuapp.com/" target="_blank">this link</a> to access and play the game!

 ## Project Description